James K. Vardaman: Early political career

+Governor of Mississippi

 Vardaman ran twice in Democratic primaries for governor, in 1895 and 1899, but was unsuccessful.
 The state was virtually one-party, and winning the Democratic primary was tantamount to victory in the general election for any office.
 In 1903 Vardaman won the primary and the general elections for governor, serving one four-year term (1904–1908).
 In the election, he said that "a vote for Vardaman is a vote for white supremacy, a vote for the quelling of the arrogant spirit that has been aroused in the blacks by Roosevelt and his henchmen, ...a vote for the safety of the home and the protection of our women and children."

 In late December 1906, he went to Scooba, in rural Kemper County, with the Mississippi National Guard, to ensure that control was established.
 Whites had rioted against blacks there and in Wahalak and feared retaliation; in total, two white men were killed and 13 blacks.
 The events were covered by the Associated Press and the New York Times, among other newspapers.
+During his term as governor, he called out the National Guard eleven times to prevent lynchings.

 By 1910, his political coalition of chiefly poor white farmers and industrial workers began to identify proudly as "rednecks."
 They began to wear red neckerchiefs to political rallies and picnics.
 Vardaman advocated a policy of state-sponsored racism against blacks and said that he supported lynching to maintain white supremacy.
 From 1877 to 1950, Mississippi had the highest number of lynchings in the nation.
 He was known as the "Great White Chief."
+Several reforms were also carried out during his time as governor.

+U.S. Senate

 Vardaman was elected to the U.S. Senate in 1912 in the first popular election of the state's senators by defeating the incumbent LeRoy Percy, a member of the planter elite, in the Democratic primary.
 He ran on a platform of repealing the Fourteenth and Fifteenth Amendment, which gave blacks the vote and other rights.
 He was unopposed in the general election.
 Vardaman served one term, from 1913 until 1919.
+He voted against the U.S. declaration of war on Germany and the entry into World War I, only five other senators voted with him.
 He was defeated in his primary re-election bid in 1918.
-The main factor in his defeat was his vote against the U.S. declaration of war on Germany and the entry into World War I. Only five other senators voted with him.

 Vardaman ran in the Democratic primary for the U.S. Senate in 1922 but was defeated in the primary runoff by U.S. Representative Hubert Stephens by 9,000 votes.

+While serving as senator in Congress, Vardaman supported at the national level many reforms he advocated in Mississippi including higher tax surcharges on high incomes, government ownership of coal mines, shipping companies, telephone lines and railroads, and also long-term credit for farmers.
+In addition, he advocated guaranteed government pensions for the elderly.